mutchiko/msi-ec/docs/device_support_guide.md

 * `sudo modprobe ec_sys`

-if you need to write to a specific address (but you really shouldn’t) you can you can enable Read/Write mode for this module:
+if you need to write to a specific address (but you really shouldn’t) you can enable Read/Write mode for this module:

 * `sudo modprobe ec_sys write_support=1`